swasthiknrao/Entrence_Exam/README.md

 ## Support

+For support, please
+- Email: nraoswasthik2004@gmail.com
+- LinkedIn: www.linkedin.com/in/swasthik-n-rao
-For support, please email [your-email@example.com] or open an issue in the GitHub repository.
+-  or open an issue in the GitHub repository.